j-berg-au/BOUNDLESS/content/Character Creation/Mages/Classes/Savant.md

 **Description**
-Scholars of magic, **Savants** dedicate their lives to understanding the aether.
+Scholars of magic, **Savants** dedicate their lives to understanding and manipulating the aether.
+They are lifelong learners with a drive to understand the world around them.

 **Playstyle**
 Savants boast the widest selection of Spells of any Mage, granting them a level of flexibility otherwise unattainable.